 You can make an informed decision for your company only after careful research and think.
 There are a few key factors that should be considered making a WMS solution decision.
 Here are five questions you should ask yourself before building your own WMS:

 Major software companies have begun to develop WMS system over the past decade.
 Most of these programs focus on the needs of 3PL clients rather than 3PL companies themselves.

 The WMS market is expected to grow by 20% over the next several years.
-As e-commerce grow and strive to keep up with the market, they also begin to support multiple distribution channels.
+As e-commerce grows and strives to keep up with the market, they also begin to support multiple distribution channels.
 The higher the scale, the more vital a flexible and powerful WMS becomes.
 While you could build your own WMS in-house, it takes a lot of time and resources to adopt an in-house program as your company scales.
 A major reason to consider a commercial WMS is their research and development resources.
 In the case of a commercial WMS, the solution providers maintain development teams that soak up the latest technology and can constantly iterate.
 This is a significant advantage over the typically much smaller staffs retained by 3PL’s who decide to build their own systems.

 What Are Your Core Needs?

 One of the first steps you should take as a 3PL is defining your current clients’ needs.
 You should also define how you expect a software tool to keep track of the business processes.
 By doing so, you will nail down exactly how you complete transactions within your company, what your key business metrics are, and what you want to provide to your clients as you scale.
 These factors are huge in determining whether a 3PL has the bandwidth to create an in-house WMS that will match their needs and the needs of their customers.